env3d-lessons/security-jwt-server/README.md

 a previous assignment.
 You can read about it here: https://github.com/env3d/full-stack-example-1

-Start a codespace.
+Start a codespaces.
 Once completed, this will create a linux server that is ready for node development and you can access the app using the assignment URL from the "Ports" tab.

+You may have to wait a little while for codepsaces to start and install everything properly.
+Once it's finished, run `npm run dev` in the terminal and you'll have the option to open a browser to access the running app.

 # Task